 Victim Impact Panel (VIP class)

 The Victim Impact Panel (VIP class) or MADD class as it is sometimes referred, is designed for first-time youth offenders who have received a civil traffic citation.
 If the teenage/juvenile is still in high school and wishes to participate in the VIP class, they must complete an Affidavit of Defense.
-This form is available by visiting our Civil Traffic Department, Room 1049, in the Clay County Courthouse in Green Cove Springs.
-This form is also available at any of our branch locations.
-Upon completion and submission of the affidavit, the Clay County Clerk’s Office forwards the form to the assigned judge.
+This form is available in our Civil Traffic Department, Room 1049, in the Clay County Courthouse or in any of our branch locations.
+Upon completion and submission of the affidavit, we send the form to the assigned judge.
 If approved, you have ninety (90) days to complete the VIP class.
 VIP classes are held once a month at the Clay County Administration Building, 4th Floor, 477 Houston Street, Green Cove Springs, Florida.
-Classes fill up quickly, therefore registration should be done as soon as possible.
-To register for the VIP class, you must bring in your original form that the judge signed – not a copy.
-Registration is handled by the judicial assistants located on the second floor of the Clay County Courthouse.
+To register for the VIP class bring in your original form that the judge signed – not a copy.
+Registration is handled by judicial assistants located on the 2nd Floor of the Clay County Courthouse.
 Hours for registration are Monday through Friday, 8:30am-12:00pm and 1:00pm-4:30pm.
 Please contact our Clerk’s Office Traffic Department at (904)278-3666 with any VIP class questions.